 However, you are not necessarily an independent contractor just because your employer says you are.
 Some employers will try to classify employees erroneously as independent contractors in order to avoid paying payroll taxes, as well as to avoid having to comply with minimum wage and overtime laws.

-The traditional definition of independent contractor is someone who
+The traditional definition of an independent contractor is someone who

 - renders a service under an agreement that says s/he will produce a specified result for specified pay, and